lucasavila00/beff/README.md

 Beff provides a runtime type creation API similar to `zod` and `io-ts` for simple use cases.

-**Note:** This API is intentionally limited and supports only basic types.
+**Note:** This API is intentionally limited and supports only basic types to maintain fast editor performance.
+A more comprehensive runtime API would essentially make Beff just another re-implementation of zod, defeating its core purpose.
 For complex types, use Beff's primary feature of compiling TypeScript types.

 Validators created with the ad-hoc API have the same interface as compiled validators: